Scriptmatico/loopback-next/docs/site/migration/components/models.md

 ## Import LoopBack 3 models

-The first step step is to import LoopBack 3 model definitions into your LoopBack 4 component.
+The first step is to import LoopBack 3 model definitions into your LoopBack 4 component.
 This will convert LB3 model JSON files into LB4 TypeScript classes, as explained in
 [Import Model definition](../models/core.md#import-model-definition) and [Importing models from LoopBack 3 projects](../../Importing-LB3-models.md).

 1. Create a small LB3 app that is using your component.

-2. In your LB4 extension project, run `lb4 import-lb3-models` to import model(s)
+2. In your LB4 extension project, run `lb4 import-lb3-models <path-to-lb3-app>`
-   contributed by the component from the LB3 app.
-Change the base class of the imported model from `Entity` to `Model` if needed.
+   to import model(s) contributed by the component from the LB3 app you created in the previous step.
+Change the base class of the imported model(s) from `Entity` to `Model` if needed.

 ## Migrate behavior-less models